vzvca/hoc-tcl/README.md

 The code of `hoc7` is very small (less than 500 lines including blank lines and comments) and easy to understand.

-This was just a fun project.
+This was just a fun project to understand how works TCL bytecode engine.
 But I find `hoc7` useful and use it as a calculator as a good alternative to `bc -l`.

 ## Stage 1